wrap-away/bigbasket-notifier/README.md

 2. Change `interval` in `config.ini` file to the interval minutes in which you want to check for delivery slot.
     - Default: 10 minutes - such that after every 10 minutes BigBasket will be polled to check if delivery slot has become available.

+#### OS Channel

+Program is already configured to use system notifier such that whenever a delivery slot is found, it will notify you with a notification through your OS (Windows/Linux/Mac OSX).

+- However, you can disable it (in case you're deploying it to cloud or an instance that doesn't have GUI implementation) by changing `status` under `OS` section in `config.ini` file from `True` to `False`

+#### Telegram Channel

+In order to use Telegram to notify you whenever a delivery slot is found, carry out these instructions as follows:

+- Create a bot using: https://core.telegram.org/bots#6-botfather
+- Once finished, copy the provided API (example: `110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw`) to `token` in `config.ini` file under the section `TELEGRAM`
+- Change the `status` in `config.ini` file from `False` to `True` under `TELEGRAM` section.
+- Run `python telegram_setup.py`
+- Go to your newly created bot and send `/start` from the account where you would like to receive notifications.
+- Done, Now Program will automatically notify you via telegram channel whenever a delivery slot is found!

 ## Usage

 1. Login to BigBasket by using: `python login.py`